How Can You Prevent Injury While Cycling?

 The saddle that comes pre-attached to your bike may not be very comfortable.
 You may experience saddle sores at times, leaving you with pain and numbness in the genital area during long rides.

 If this is the case, put on some chamois cream to avoid saddle sores and just change your saddle.
-There are a number of saddles with wide backs or cutouts to select from that may help alleviate some of the pressure—and it’s a smart investment since the last thing you want is to develop severe urogenital or reproductive health problems due to saddle sores.
+There are several saddles with wide backs or cutouts to select from that may help alleviate some of the pressure.
+And it’s a smart investment since the last thing you want is to develop severe urogenital or reproductive health problems due to saddle sores.

 Keeping your muscles properly hydrated is the best way to prevent cramps and other cycling injuries.
 For shorter or simpler rides, water will suffice; but, for longer or more intense rides, you might have to replace electrolytes with a sports drink.